 Google, meet Masatoshi Ishikawa, a professor at the University of Tokyo.
-Ishikawa is well known in robotics circles for his Matrix bullet time-style amazing demos -- like a robo-hand that can catch objects in midair with superhuman speed.
-How he does it?
-He built a "Super Vision Chip" (that's what he calls it) that can "see" events too fast for the eye.
+Ishikawa is well known in robotics circles for his Matrix bullet time-style amazing demos—like a robot hand that can catch objects in midair with superhuman speed.
+How does it work?
+He built a “Super Vision Chip” (that's what he calls it) that can “see” events too fast for the eye.

 The system, developed by lab members Takashi Nakashima and Yoshihiro Watanabe, lets you scan a book by rapidly flipping its pages in front of a high-speed camera.
 They call this method book flipping scanning.
 They told me they can digitize a 200-page book in one minute, and hope to make that even faster.

 The camera operates at 500 frames per second, with a resolution of 1280 by 1024 pixels.
 For each frame, the system alternates between two capture modes.
 First it shines regular light on the page and captures text and images.
 Then a laser device projects lines on the page and the camera captures that as well.